Fred Nixon

 Frederick Lenar Nixon (born September 22, 1958) is an American former professional football player who was a wide receiver in the National Football League (NFL).

 Biography

-Nixon was born Frederick Lenar Nixon on September 22, 1958, in Camilla, Georgia, United States.
+Nixon was born Frederick Lenar Nixon on September 22, 1958, in Camilla, Georgia.
 He attended Miami Carol City Senior High School in Miami Gardens, Florida.

 College career

 He played at the collegiate level at the University of Oklahoma.

 Professional career

 Green Bay Packers

 Nixon was selected by the Green Bay Packers in the fourth round of the 1980 NFL draft and played two seasons with the team.
 He returned for a third season, but was placed on the injured reserve list with a stress fracture of the foot on August 24, 1982, through the entire 1982 season.
 The Packers released him on March 2, 1983.

 Oklahoma Outlaws

 Nixon signed with the Oklahoma Outlaws of the USFL on October 11, 1983.
 On January 26, 1984, while at training camp in Tampa, Florida he was hospitalized with heat exhaustion.
 Shortly after his illness, Nixon retired from the team.